TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 Conclusion
 This article was an in-depth introduction to WABS, an architectural pattern that I have been using for some time in multiple projects.

-Truth be told, I have been been refining this over time, and I didn’t even have a name for it until I wrote this article.
+Truth be told, I have been been refining this over time, and I didn't even have a name for it until I wrote this article.

 As I said before, architectural patterns are just tools to get our job done.
 My advice: choose the tools that make more sense for you and your projects.